open-pack/openpack-dataset/docs/data-stream/metadata.md

 This data is available on this repo.
 See [docs/SUBJECT.md](../SUBJECTS.md).

 ## 3. `system-order-sheet`

+This data includes item IDs to be shipped in each box.

 - Data Stream ID: `D3301`
 - Config File: [system-order-sheet.yaml](https://github.com/open-pack/openpack-toolkit/tree/main/configs/dataset/stream/system-order-sheet.yaml)